 In a previous (teenage) life I worked as a technician repairing and servicing domestic electrical appliances.
 It was there I first learned how to troubleshoot technical issues.
-Most of the time it just boils down to eliminating all possible causes until you find the one/s triggering the issue.
+Most of the time it just boils down to eliminating all possible causes until you find the one/s causing the issue.
 It’s not rocket science; just a process of elimination.
-After a while the diagnostic process speeds up because you know most of the common causes and might even know instantly as soon as you hear the telltale symptoms.
+After a while the diagnostic process speeds up because you learn to look for the most of the common causes first and eventually you will even know instantly what the problem will be as soon as you hear the telltale symptoms.

 Similarly, some basic troubleshooting tips apply to just about any Captivate issue you need to debug.
 In the thousands of posts I’ve logged on the Adobe Captivate Forum I often find myself following the same diagnostic process of elimination I used when fixing washing machines and refrigerators back in my teens.
 This section gives you a quick apprenticeship in Captivate troubleshooting techniques that every Captivate user should know about.

 These tips cost nothing to implement, in most cases take moments to perform, and have “saved my bacon” more times than I can count.